aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 Projects
 --------

-Projects are a collection of services and user permissions.
+Projects are collections of services and user permissions.
+Each project must have a unique name within an organization.
 You can group your services however you see fit.
-Each project must have a unique name within an organization.
-Some examples that we have seen:
+These are some examples of how customers organize their services:

 * Single project: One project containing services that are distinguished by their names.
 For example, services are named based on the type of environment: ``demo_pg_project.postgres-prod`` and ``demo_pg_project.postgres-staging``.